Simply-typed constant-domain modal lambda calculus I: distanced beta reduction and combinatory logic: The systems of simply-typed modal lambda calculi

 \subsection{Non-modal simply-typed lambda calculus}

-Finally, we introduce some notation, prefigured in \S\ref{sec:intro}, for the ordinary non-modal simply-typed lambda calculus: \begin{defi} (Ordinary simply-typed lambda calculus).
-The ordinary simply-typed lambda calculus $\lt$ is the simply-typed modal lambda calculus $\mltpure$ without any state types. \end{defi} If there are no state types, then the definition of type and term (Definitions~\ref{defn:type}, \ref{defn:term}) just results in the ordinary simply-typed lambda calculus (\cite[Part I]{Barendregt2013-eb}, \cite[Chapters 10, 12]{Hindley2008-vw}).
+We introduce some notation, prefigured in \S\ref{sec:intro}, for the ordinary non-modal simply-typed lambda calculus: \begin{defi}[Ordinary simply-typed lambda calculus] The ordinary simply-typed lambda calculus $\lt$ is the simply-typed modal lambda calculus $\mltpure$ without any state types. \end{defi} If there are no state types, then the definition of type and term (Definitions~\ref{defn:type}, \ref{defn:term}) just results in the ordinary simply-typed lambda calculus (\cite[Part I]{Barendregt2013-eb}, \cite[Chapters 10, 12]{Hindley2008-vw}).
 As usual, there are as many systems of $\lt$ as there are choices of atomic basic entity types.
-In the proofs of Theorems~\ref{thmconservationlt}-\ref{thm:expresslt} in \S\ref{sec:conserlt}, we adopt the following convention: \begin{defi} (Convention on a pair of $\lt$ and $\mltpure$).

-When discussing the relation between a specific pair $\lt$ and $\mltpure$ (e.g. as regards conservativity or expressibility), we assume that the basic entity types of $\lt$ are the union of the state types and basic entity types of $\mltpure$. \end{defi} We do not need this convention until \S\ref{sec:conserlt}, and remind the reader of it there.
+In the proofs of Theorems~\ref{thmconservationlt}-\ref{thm:expresslt} in \S\ref{sec:ty2}, we adopt the following convention: \begin{defi}[Convention on a pair of $\lt$ and $\mltpure$] When discussing the relation between a specific pair $\lt$ and $\mltpure$ (e.g. as regards conservativity or expressibility), we assume that the basic entity types of $\lt$ are the union of the state types and basic entity types of $\mltpure$. \end{defi} We do not need this convention until \S\ref{sec:ty2}, and remind the reader of it there.
+But we illustrate with two examples.